-The Publicity Committee shall consider and approve all submissions through ChLA's Youtube channel, using the following procedure.
+The Publicity Committee shall consider and approve all submissions through ChLA's YouTube channel, using the following procedure.

-- Each video shall contain 2-3 seconds of stock video (association manager will add to the beginning and ending of every video) before it is posted on the channel.
-This video will include the association's logo and URL. - 2) Permissions for videos included on the ChLA YouTube channel shall be requested via a submission form on the childlitassn.org website.
-This form shall include a place through which the video will be uploaded and then delivered to the association manager along with the completed form.

-Videos submitted shall include the following information (gathered through website form):

-- Submitter Name - Submitter e-mail address and preferred phone number. - Sponsoring ChLA member for this video. - Email address of the sponsoring ChLA member. - How have permissions been gathered for the use of the likenesses in this video? - For which people who appear in the video have permissions already been collected? - Explain in a short paragraph how this video helps support ChLA's mission, which is to foster support for the scholarly study of children's and young adult literature. - Link through which to upload the video file. - 3) The following language shall precede the form on the ChLA website:
+- 1. Each video shall contain 2-3 seconds of stock video (association manager will add to the beginning and ending of every video) before it is posted on the channel.
+This video will include the association's logo and URL. - Permissions for videos included on the ChLA YouTube channel shall be requested via a submission form on the childlitassn.org website.
+This form shall include a place through which the video will be uploaded and then delivered to the association manager along with the completed form. - 3.
+Videos submitted shall include the following information (gathered through website form): - a.
+Submitter Name - b.
+Submitter e-mail address and preferred phone number. - c.
+Sponsoring ChLA member for this video. - d.
+Email address of the sponsoring ChLA member. - e.
+How have permissions been gathered for the use of the likenesses in this video? - f.
+For which people who appear in the video have permissions already been collected. - g.
+Explain in a short paragraph how this video helps support ChLA's mission, which is to foster support for the scholarly study of children's and young adult literature. - h.
+Link through which to upload the video file. - 4.
+The following language shall precede the form on the ChLA website: